 Our guide to teaching a child to cycle in 30 minutes is a good starting point for a first pedal bike, but if your child has just got a balance bike, or is used to riding one and is ready to move on to a bike with pedals, the followings tips will help.

-Let your child stride along aboard the balance bike.
-Let them enjoy the feeling of movement under their own power.
+Let your child stride along aboard the balance bike, allowing them to enjoy the feeling of movement under their own power.

-Pretty soon they understand that with a little more striding they can lift their feet and glide a few feet.
+Pretty soon, they will understand that with a little more striding they can lift their feet and glide for a few feet.

 You can get balance bikes for toddlers, so they can start to become familiar with the feeling of striding and gliding from early on.
 This will help them develop their sense of balance.

-Then, when your child (and you!) are ready, you can move on to a bike with pedals…
+Then, when your child is ready, you can move on to a bike with pedals.